Tribunal administratif du logement

 If the building is sold, the new owner is responsible for the repossession once the building sale is finalized, not once a promise to purchase is signed.

-Notwithstanding the above, an owner may not repossess a dwelling if the lessee or the lessee’s spouse is 70 years of age or over, has occupied the dwelling for at least 10 years and has income equal to or less than the maximum threshold to qualify for a dwelling in low-rental housing, except in one of the following situations:
+Notwithstanding the above, an owner may not repossess a dwelling if the lessee or the lessee’s spouse is 65 years of age or over, has occupied the dwelling for at least 10 years and has income equal to or less than 125% of the maximum income to qualify for a dwelling in low-rental housing, except in one of the following situations:

 Télécharger le PDF : Notice of repossession